 Pro Se Defendants may request a copy of the police report from the Prosecutor’s Office.
 The request must be in writing and signed by the defendant.
 If a defendant has an attorney, discovery will be requested by and sent to the attorney.
-Persons who are not a defendant in a case may do a public records request at the third floor counter of Lakewood City Hall.
+Persons who are not a defendant in a case may do a public records request at the first floor counter of Lakewood City Hall.
 Lakewood police reports can also be requested through South Sound 911 (SS911) records at the County City building at 930 Tacoma Avenue South Room 239, in downtown Tacoma.

 How can I get a public defender?